Disputes involving companies in Europe, the Americas, China, India and elsewhere in Asia and Oceana.

-International arbitration can be conducted under the direction of an international arbitral institution such as the AAA’s International Centre for Dispute Resolution (ICDR) or the International Chamber of Commerce (ICC) Court of Arbitration.
+International arbitration can be conducted under the direction of an international arbitral institution.
 The arbitral institution will administer the proceeding, including overseeing appointment of the arbitrator(s) if needed.
 Alternatively, international arbitration can be conducted on an ad hoc basis without the direction of an arbitral institution.

 Although reliance on a single arbitrator in an international dispute is not uncommon, large international disputes are typically conducted by three member arbitration panels, with each party typically selecting one of the three arbitrators and the party-appointed arbitrators jointly selecting the Chairperson.

 International arbitration is conducted using procedures designed to meet the legal and cultural expectations of the particular parties involved, be they from common law, civil law or other legal system backgrounds.
 For example, most international arbitrations are conducted with little or no “U.S. style” discovery.

 A significant advantage of international arbitration over court proceedings is that, unlike court judgments, international arbitration Awards are generally enforceable worldwide.